How to distribute a screensaver on macOS in 2024 ⚙️

 Before moving onto the final step, compress the .saver file into a .zip as we'll be notarizing the .zip file.

-4. Notarize your screensaver
+Link to this heading4.
+Notarize your screensaver

 As a final step, you have to notarize your application so that others can run it without macOS's GateKeeper blocking it.

-To do this, you'll need to create an App-specific password in your Apple ID account settings at http://idmsa.apple.com (opens in a new tab).
+To do this, you'll need to create an App-specific password in your Apple ID account settings at https://idmsa.apple.com.
 We'll be using this password to authenticate with Apple's notarization service.

 With that zip file created in the previous step, run the following command in your terminal from the same directory as your .zip file: